mariadb-corporation/mariadb-columnstore-api/docs/usage/basic_bulk_insert.rst

    :caption: example/basic_bulk_insert.cpp

-A new instance of :cpp:class:`ColumnStoreDriver` is created which will attempt to find the ``Columnstore.xml`` configuration file by first searching for the environment variable :envvar:`COLUMNSTORE_INSTALL_DIR` and then the default path of ``/usr/local/mariadb/columnstore/etc/Columnstore.xml``.
+A new instance of :cpp:class:`ColumnStoreDriver` is created which will attempt to find the ``Columnstore.xml`` configuration file in the default path of ``/etc/columnstore/Columnstore.xml``.
 Alternatively we could provide a path as a parameter to :cpp:class:`ColumnStoreDriver`.

 Once we have the ColumnStore installation's configuration in the driver we use this to initiate a bulk insert using :cpp:func:`ColumnStoreDriver::createBulkInsert`.
 We are using the ``test`` database and the ``t1`` table.
 The remaining two parameters are unused for now and set to ``0``.